avibrazil/investorzilla/README.md

 ### Install

-After getting Python 3 installed, install also some requirements as:
+After getting Python 3 installed, install with `pip`:

 ```
-pip3 install -r requirements.txt --user
+pip install investorzilla --user
 ```

 ### Configure

-Create `investor_ui_config.yaml` file copying `investor_ui_config.example.yaml` and edit to your needs.

-Get CryptoCompare (in case of having crypto) API key and update it on `investor_ui_config.yaml`.
-More instructions on `investor_ui_config.example.yaml`.

-To get access to your Google Spreadsheets, app will send you to a Google authorization screen.
-Your Google Sheets data will be saved and cached in the computer this Streamlit app is running.

-Not required, but you can use your own Google OAuth app authorization secrets in `app-credentials-for-google-sheets.json`
+Create a folder and then build your `investorzilla.yaml` file with information about data sources, benchmarks and currencies.

+Start with the examples from https://github.com/avibrazil/investorzilla/blob/main/config_examples/

 ### Run

-After installing your API keys, current configuration on the example file will work out of the box as I left a [usable example spreadsheet](https://docs.google.com/spreadsheets/d/1AE0F_mzXTJJuuuQwPnSzBejRrmui01CfUUY1qyvnbkk) on the web.

-Run it as:
+After installing your API keys (in case of using CryptoCompare data), run it like the following from the same folder containing `investorzilla.yaml`:

 ```
-streamlit run investor_ui.py
+investorzilla
 ```

-Access the dashboard on http://localhost:8501
+Access the dashboard on http://localhost:8501 (or remotelly if your browser is in a different machine)

 ## Features